Stacking-induced Chern insulator: Introduction

-{\it Introduction. -- } A Chern insulator~\cite{Hasan-Rev,Qi-Rev,Bansil} is a two-dimensional (2D) topological insulator with broken time reversal symmetry (TRS), where chiral edge states emerge in a ribbon geometry with counterpropagating directions.
+A Chern insulator~\cite{Hasan-Rev,Qi-Rev,Bansil} is a two-dimensional (2D) topological insulator with broken time reversal symmetry (TRS), where chiral edge states emerge in a ribbon geometry with counterpropagating directions at the opposite boundaries of the strip.
 These edge states are the hallmark of the bulk topological properties described by a topological invariant, the Chern number $C$, indicating the number of the chiral edge channels.\ A Chern insulator exhibits quantum anomalous Hall effect (QAHE)~\cite{AQHE-rev,Yang,Khan,Ni,Esslinger,Kee,acoustic,Serlin1,Serlin2,resistance,tuneC} introduced by Haldane in his seminal paper~\cite{Haldane}.\

 The Haldane model~\cite{Haldane} (HM) describes a honeycomb lattice with complex hopping integrals between next nearest-neighbors (NNN), creating staggered magnetic fluxes, which break TRS.
 The NNN hopping terms are characterized by a complex phase $\Phi$ which has the same sign in the two sublattices of the honeycomb lattice. \